davidnwright/fall-2018-planning/General Planning File.md

 1. Canadian Indigenous Reconciliation and Identity
 2. Urban Renewal Plan for Your Neighbourhood
-3. Sports and Class (or Economic Status)
+3. Sports and Economic Status
 4. The Immigrant Experience
 5. Resistance and Protest